mohammadkamel74/GAN-for-Synthetic-Agent-in-market-simulation-environments/README.md

 ## Data

 We implemented our model by using the [LOBSTER](https://lobsterdata.com/info/DataSamples.php) data-sets which is based on the official NASDAQ Historical, named AMZN,AAPL, GOOG, INTC, MSFT and in this project we have used level one of each dataset.

+## Preprocessing

+ * Filtered transactions with type equals to 4 and 5
+ * dropped useless columns such as ’orderid’, ’eventtype’ and etc
+ * Merging all 5 data-sets
+ * shuffled the data
+ * Min-max normalization or denormalization